Out of the many Artificial Intelligence technologies present today, AI-powered chatbots noticeably make it to the most popular and trending segment.

 In a non self-service BI environment, employees have to hover around the IT department for generating the needed reports.
 And, only a few senior executives have quick access to these non-updatable reports.

 Other employees have to wait for hours before getting their chance resulting in slower decision making and thereby going back to guesses.

-With Chatbots, the entire workforce no longer have to depend on the IT department and anyone can get the required analytics/insights right away from the BI system.
+With Chatbots, the entire workforce no longer has to depend on the IT department and anyone can get the required analytics/insights right away from the BI system.

 - A Helpful Assistant For Non-Power Users

 One popular complaint from non-power users about the normal BI system – “It’s just so hard to understand and use!
 I don’t know what options to select to download data and generate reports”

 Chatbots act as helpful assistants to such users.
 Since bots virtually eliminate the very need to visit BI tools and undergo sophisticated navigation flows, non-power employees can make data-backed decisions every time hassle free.